 In 1128, when Melisende was already 23 years old, her father sent to the King of France, requesting a worthy husband for her.
 This appeal was sanctioned by the High Court, as all subsequent searches for worthy consorts of Jerusalem’s queens would be in the years to come.
 The King of France proposed Fulk d’Anjou.

 Although Anjou is small, it was a pivotal and powerful lordship in the heart of France.
 Fulk’s mother had married Philip I of France, and his daughter had been engaged to Henry I of England’s heir, William.
 When the latter died in a shipwreck, the agreement was mutated so that Henry’s daughter Mathilda married Fulk’s eldest son and heir Geoffrey.
-It was from this marriage of Fulk’s son Geoffrey and Henry I’s heir Mathilda that the Angevin kings of England sprang.
+Note, Henry I named his daughter his heir — and it was from this marriage of Fulk’s son Geoffrey to Henry I’s daughter and successor Mathilda that the Angevin kings of England sprang.

-Meanwhile, however, Fulk had traveled to the Holy Land and served with the Knights Templar.
+Fulk had himself traveled to the Holy Land earlier in the century and served with the Knights Templar.
 He responded positively to the proposal to marry Melisende, although some sources content that he insisted on being named king, not merely consort.
 In fact, the terms may have been ambiguous, or at least open to alternative interpretations.
 Certainly, Fulk had a reputation for centralizing power and ruling unruly vassals with an iron fist.
 He was seen as militarily able, however, a vital qualification for ruling the ever-vulnerable Kingdom of Jerusalem.

 In 1129, Fulk returned to the Kingdom of Jerusalem and married Melisende, now 24 years old.
 He was at once associated with his father-in-law in the government of the kingdom.
 Nevertheless, in 1130 when Melisende gave birth to a son, named Baldwin for his grandfather, the proud grandfather took the precaution of publicly investing his Kingdom to his daughter, his son-in-law and his grandson.
 This was not a partitioning of the kingdom, but a means of binding his vassals to his heirs.
 Furthermore, when he fell ill the following year, he reaffirmed on his death-bed the succession of his daughter Melisende, along with her king-consort Fulk and their joint son, Baldwin.
 Melisende and Fulk were crowned jointly in the Church of the Holy Sepulcher.